Advanced-Computer-Lab-2022/TeamOverflow/README.md

 - [MUI] - great UI boilerplate for modern web apps
 - [node.js] - evented I/O for the backend
 - [Express] - fast node.js network app framework

+## Code Style

+- The code style was beautified using `prettier` package on VS Code
+- We adhered to the DRY principle to the best of our ability in a short time
+- Backend design implemented the ideals of REST APIs

 ## APIs